 Called the “godfather of the prose poem in America,” Russell Edson’s idiosyncratic body of work is populated with strange and intriguing figures: a woman fights a tree, a mother serves ape; in the poem “Let Us Consider,” there’s a “farmer who makes his straw hat his sweetheart” and an “old woman who makes a floor lamp her son.”
 The poems are surreal and fablelike, sometimes resembling brief plays.
-Donald Hall has said of Edson’s poetry, “It’s fanciful, it’s even funny—but his humor carries discomfort with it, like all serious humor.”
-Peter Schejeldahl has pointed out that his poems have “the sustained wackiness of old Warner Brothers cartoons.”
+Donald Hall said of Edson’s poetry, “It’s fanciful, it’s even funny—but his humor carries discomfort with it, like all serious humor.”
+And Peter Schejeldahl pointed out that his poems have “the sustained wackiness of old Warner Brothers cartoons.”

-In an interview with Mark Tursi, Edson said of his writing process, “My job as a writer is mainly to edit the creative rush.
+In an interview with Mark Tursi, Edson once said of his writing process, “My job as a writer is mainly to edit the creative rush.
 The dream brain is the creative engine… I sit down to write with a blank page and a blank mind.
 Wherever the organ of reality (the brain) wants to go I follow with the blue-pencil of consciousness.”

 Poet, playwright, and novelist.

 - Appearances: Fables and Drawings, Thing Press (Stamford, CT), 1961.

 - A Stone Is Nobody’s: Fables and Drawings, Thing Press, 1961.

 - The Very Thing That Happens: Fables and Drawings, New Directions, 1964.